CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 ["alert_conf"]["use_sms"] when set to true indicates that post_processing_gw.py will sent an alerting SMS on specific events.
 This feature will be integrated soon.
 We already tested the SMS transmission using gammu with a 3G dongle (see this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/3GDongle/README.md) that explains how to use a 3G dongle for Internet connectivity).

+["alert_conf"]["pin"] is the SIM card pin number if this feature is enabled.

 ["alert_conf"]["contact_sms"] is the phone number, with country prefix, for the SMS.

+["alert_conf"]["gammurc_file"] is the path to the GAMMU configuration file for the 3G dongle.
+See the [3G Dongle README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/3GDongle/README.md).

 Adding new features
 ===================